+a.
+When a carrier whose flight attendants hold affiliate membership has a certified election that results in that carrier becoming a newly organized carrier, that affiliate member will then have all the rights and responsibilities of an active member belonging to a newly organized carrier as outlined in the AFA-CWA Constitution and Bylaws.

+5. Management Status

 - a.
-When a carrier whose flight attendants hold affiliate membership has a certified election that results in that carrier becoming a newly organized carrier, that affiliate member will then have all the rights and responsibilities of an active member belonging to a newly organized carrier as outlined in the AFA-CWA Constitution and Bylaws. - 5.
-Management Status - a.
 When a member in good standing is employed by that member's company in a managerial, executive or supervisory capacity for a period to exceed ninety (90) days, that person shall notify the International Secretary-Treasurer of the Union and the Board of Directors in writing within fifteen (15) days of entering such capacity.
 Upon such notification that person's active membership status shall be suspended, until return to active flying status.
-Dues obligation will continue until such time as that person notifies the International Secretary-Treasurer of the Union and the Local Executive Council in writing or until reclassification.
-If that person does not give timely notice to the International Secretary-Treasurer of the Union and the Local Executive Council, that person shall be reclassified into management status and be subject to charges under Article X.
+Dues obligation will continue until such time as that person notifies the International Secretary-Treasurer of the Union and the Local Executive Council, that person shall be reclassified into management status and be subject to charges under Article X. - b.
+The effective date of such classification shall be from the time the member assumed a managerial, executive or supervisory position.

-- b.
-The effective date of such classification shall be from the time the member assumed a managerial, executive or supervisory position. - c.
-To regain membership status that person shall be bound by the provisions of this Article. - d.
-A member in management status shall not have the right to vote, hold elective office, attend Union meetings, receive Union mailings or otherwise participate in Union affairs but shall be subject to provisions of the Constitution and Bylaws. - 6.
-Inactive Members - a.
-Any member in good standing, including an apprentice member, shall become an inactive member automatically when: - (1) That member is placed on furlough and is not receiving furlough pay from the company. - (2) That person leaves in excess of ninety (90) days to fulfill a military obligation. - (3) That person takes a leave of absence in excess of ninety (90) days and fails to meet the provisions of Section C.1.b. of this Article. - (4) That member is placed on non-paid status caused by an airline's aircraft being unavailable for flight due to action by governmental authorities or any other circumstances beyond the control of that member's carrier. - b.
+- To regain membership status that person shall be bound by the provisions of this Article. - d.
+A member in management status shall not have the right to vote, hold elective office, attend Union meetings, receive Union mailings or otherwise participate in Union affairs but shall be subject to provisions of the Constitution and Bylaws.

+6. Inactive Members

+- a.
+Any member in good standing, including an apprentice member, shall become an inactive member automatically when: - That member is placed on furlough and is not receiving furlough pay from the company. - (2) That person leaves in excess of ninety (90) days to fulfill a military obligation. - (3) That person takes a leave of absence in excess of ninety (90) days and fails to meet the provisions of Section C.1.b. of this Article. - (4) That member is placed on non-paid status caused by an airline's aircraft being unavailable for flight due to action by governmental authorities or any other circumstances beyond the control of that member's carrier. - b.
 An inactive member shall not be able to vote or hold elective office. - c.
 An inactive member, other than one involuntarily furloughed, must pay her/his membership account in full within ninety (90) days from the date that member is placed on such inactive status, or make satisfactory arrangements for payment with the International Secretary-Treasurer of the Union within such ninety (90) day period.
 When such ninety (90) day period has elapsed and no steps have been taken to settle that person's account, said member shall automatically be expelled unless, at the discretion of that member's Master Executive Council, there shall appear to be extenuating circumstances warranting an extension of time for the payment of such account. - d.
-Subparagraph a. shall not apply to any member who is placed on involuntary furlough, leave of absence, or whose employment is severed by reason of temporary cessation of that airline's flight operations resulting from a work stoppage. - 7.
-Retired Members - a.
-A retired member is a member whose service as a flight attendant with that member's company is terminated at normal retirement age and who is a member in good standing at the time of such termination.
-Further, any member in good standing who has accrued ten (10) years of active and executive membership in good standing in the Union, including good standing membership in any predecessor organization of the Union, and retires while in good standing prior to normal retirement age shall be classified as a retired member. - b.
-Recognizing that retired members are a valuable resource to the Union, a retired member shall retain the right to attend union meetings, receive union mailings or otherwise participate in union affairs.
-Any other communication other than Flightlog, shall be on a subscription basis or electronically.
-While attending meetings or otherwise participating in union affairs such retired flight attendant shall, except as provided in this paragraph, be subject to all other applicable provisions of the Constitution & Bylaws and the AFA-CWA Policy Manual.
+Subparagraph a. shall not apply to any member who is placed on involuntary furlough, leave of absence, or whose employment is severed by reason of temporary cessation of that airline's flight operations resulting from a work stoppage.